 ”The ballet.
 I was a dancer for years and it is still the most magical place to me.”

-IF YOU COULD GO BACK IN HISTORY, WHAT FASHION ERA WOULD YOU LIKE TO
+IF YOU COULD GO BACK IN HISTORY, WHAT FASHION ERA WOULD YOU LIKE TO LIVE IN?

 ”This is kind of a hard question for me to answer.
 I would never go back in history where people of colour and women were even more oppressed than they are now but if I had to pick, I guess I am picking the 60s where minis reigned supreme!”